nodejs/Release/GOVERNANCE.md

 After approval the nominee will be assigned a mentor from the release team to help walk them through the process to learn how to prepare a release.
 The nominee will then be expected to prepare 1 release on any branch, which can be promoted by any other member of the release team.
-After this release the nominee will be considered a full member of the releasers team.
+After thi release the nominee will be considered a full member of the releasers team.
+The first release promoted by a new release team member must have a mentor from the current release team available to support during the process.

 At any point during this process any member of the Release WG can raise an objection to the TSC.

 When being officially added to the Releasers group the following must happen: